yasmineelhakem/resilience-platform/readme.md

 - **Availability**: proportion of successful requests during the experiment.
 - **MTTR**: how quickly the affected component or metric returns to an acceptable state; the recovery condition depends on the failure type (pod readiness, latency, CPU/memory usage).
 - **Error-budget burn rate**: how fast the observed unreliability consumes the error budget defined by a 99% SLO.

 The final score is a weighted sum: 35% availability, 35% MTTR, 30% burn rate, favoring service continuity and recovery speed equally, with burn rate as a complementary SRE-oriented signal.
-Full formulas are in the internship report linked below.

 ## Dashboards

 Three Grafana dashboards, defined in `dashboards/`, support the resilience assessment at different stages.